 Egg-laying in insects varies in three different respects.
 The way they lay the eggs, the number laid, and the shape, size, and pattern of the eggs.

-In this article I look at the egg, how insects lay their eggs, the development of the egg, and how insects hatch.
+In this article, I look at the egg, how insects lay their eggs, the development of the egg, and how insects hatch.

 Most insects start their lives as eggs.
 The larva develops inside the egg before it hatches.
 Once it hatches, it will eat to grow larger.
 Larvae do not always look the same in appearance as adults.

-Eggs vary greatly in size, shape, and color.
+Eggs vary significantly in size, shape, and color.
 Butterflies and moth eggs are diverse, ranging from round to cylindrical barrels.
 Insect eggs come in almost all colors, and it is not uncommon to see orange, yellow, green, and patterned eggs.
 Mosquito eggs look like miniature torpedoes, a warning of things to come.

 Insect eggs contain an embryo that develops into the larva and enough yolk to consume.
 Eggs must nourish and protect the embryo until the larva has become fully formed and ready to hatch.
-Air is supplied through small perforations in the shell.
+Air is supplied through tiny perforations in the shell.

 How insects lay their eggs

 Some insects lay their eggs in sheltered areas to protect them, while others will use toxins or have spiky shells.
 Earwigs will guard their eggs until they hatch.